thegreenwebfoundation/developer-docs/src/docs/co2js/data/electricity-maps.md

 console.log({ AU })
 ```

+Electricity Maps also provides information for some grid regions (for example CAISO in the United States, or Northern India).
+To access these regions, developers should use the appropriate zone ID for the region they wish to access.

 Data is available for:

 - All Electricity Maps zones (see the [full list of available zones](https://github.com/thegreenwebfoundation/co2.js/blob/main/data/fixtures/electricity-maps-zones.js))
 - The calendar years 2021, 2022, 2023, 2024, and 2025

+### Accessing other Electricity Maps data

+While we are able to provide annual grid data from Electricity Maps in CO2.js, users wishing to utilise data at higher-than-yearly resolution (e.g monthly, hourly etc.), or [other historical and forecasted datapoints](https://www.electricitymaps.com/data) should contact Electricity Maps to access this data via their paid API.
+To do so, visit the Electricity Maps website for [pricing and details](https://www.electricitymaps.com/pricing).

 ## Licenses